hui3678/Digit_Recognition2/README.md

 }
 ```

 The image data is converted into 1D array using the code as following.
 The code is run in other platform outside from the STM32CubdeIDE.
+The full script is saved in "mnist_png_to_array.py" and uploaded in python folder.

 ```
 #Convert a .png file to image buffer.